Essay Undergraduate 356 words Human Written

-How To Forecast Demand Essay
+How to Forecast Demand

 Peer Discussion

-I think the example you cite of ordering shirts for your sons baseball tournament is an excellent example of the problems of inventory control.
+I think the example you cite of ordering shirts for your son’s baseball tournament is an excellent example of the problems of inventory control.
 Under-ordering can fail to capitalize upon a financial opportunity as well as disappoint customers.
 Over-ordering, as you note, can render a great deal of worthless inventory, for which there will be little demand after the fact.
 Similarly, businesses must make decisions about seasonal inventory, such as Christmas ornaments and Halloween-themed candy.
 Thus, even single-period inventory questions can be critical for ensuring businesses stay in the black (Jacobs & Chase, 2020).
-With multiperiod inventory monitoring for year round products like soft drinks, of course, these types of products are likewise critical to ensure customer loyalty through reliability, rather than capitalizing sudden upticks in demand.
+With multiperiod inventory monitoring for year ‘round products like soft drinks, of course, these types of products are likewise critical to ensure customer loyalty through reliability, rather than capitalizing sudden upticks in demand.
 Inventory forecasting based upon past demand is paramount, although other forms of environmental scanning such as weather or the introduction of new products can likewise impact demand.

 Reference